BHM Internship – What Do I Need To Know?

 21. Can I change my employer in between my internship?

-No, If the student encounters problems during the internship, then he or she must immediately notify the Internship Coordinator.
-Should the student drop out of the internship or change employers without consulting the Internship Coordinator, the Acsenda School of Management reserves the right to invalidate the internship and to withhold the corresponding credits.
+No, if the student encounters problems during the internship, then he or she must immediately notify the Internship Coordinator.
+Should the student drop out of the internship or change employers without consulting the Internship Coordinator, Acsenda School of Management reserves the right to invalidate the internship and withhold the corresponding credits.

 22. What if I am not able to comply and finish my internship?

-The Acsenda School of Management investigates every violation of the Directive on Internships.
-The Acsenda School of Management may be depending on the gravity of the situation, require the student to go before a disciplinary committee.
+Acsenda School of Management investigates every violation of the Directive on Internships.
+The disciplinary measures taken may depend on the gravity of the situation, and require the student to go before a disciplinary committee.
 This committee may, after hearing both parties, decide to implement disciplinary measures that may include expulsion from the Acsenda School of Management.

 23. Can I do an internship in my home country?